neilslater/games_dice/README.md

 You can specify that dice rolling certain values should be re-rolled, and how that re-roll should be interpretted.

-The simple form specifies a low value that will automatically trigger a re-roll replacement:
+The simple form specifies a low value that will automatically trigger a one-time replacement:

     1d6r1

+When rolled, this die will score from 1 to 6.
+If it rolls a 1, it will roll again automatically and use that result instead.

 #### Maps